ben-sembira-1/TechBooksSummary/README.md

 # CleanCodeSummary
-Summary and disscussions about the book Clean Code
+Summary and discussions about the book Clean Code